 Beyond the Dashboard metrics, our student survey data remains strong.
-86.34% of students reported feeling safe at school (slight increase of .13 percentage points), and 86.81% shared that they feel there is at least one adult who cares about them - while down a few percentage points from the previous year, we are still encouraged by our continued above 85% positive rating.
+93.12% of students reported feeling safe at school, and an impressive 96.38% shared that they feel there is at least one adult who cares about them-both metrics maintaining or improving upon strong baseline results from 2023-24.
 These outcomes suggest that initiatives such as maintaining a Dean of Students to lead restorative justice practices, tracking culture data through Dean's List, implementing a comprehensive SEL curriculum, and strengthening PBIS structures have contributed to a supportive and responsive school climate.
 Additionally, efforts to enhance student experiences, improve attendance systems, and ensure clean and safe facilities have helped build an environment where students feel both physically and emotionally secure.